 Current theory and practice in psychology.
 Elective credit.
+Prerequisite: PSYC 271 and 272 (or permission of instructor).

 PSYC 437 - DEATH AND DYING (OR SOCI, SOWK 437) (3)

 Study of the process of death and dying from four distinct perspectives: cultural, social, personal, and professional.